arpan8/interview-questions/nodejs/readme.md

 ## 4. What is V8 ?
 V8 is a javascript engine, chorme has the V8, Edge has chakra, firefox has spider monkey

-## 5. what are the key features of node js ?
+## 5. What are the key features of node js ?
 - **Asynchronous & Non-Blocking**
 - **Single threaded**
 - **Event driven**